ComNets-Bremen/TWIN/Scripts/README.md

 These are executable bash scripts for continuous monitoring of incoming files in their respective folders.

-* `bslChecker` : used for uploading `.ihex` files on __Z1__.
+* `bslChecker.sh` : used for uploading `.ihex` files on __Z1__.
 It is kept in the `/home/pi/bsl` folder

-* `incomingChecker` : this keeps a check on incoming data from Back-Channel.
+* `incomingChecker.sh` : this keeps a check on incoming data from Back-Channel.
 This file triggers the `configuration.py` script for extracting important information from the `.tar` file.
 It is kept in the `/home/pi/incoming` folder

-* `createSession` : this script is used as create a detachable `tmux` session at Reboot of the Pi.
+* `createSession.sh` : this script is used as create a detachable `tmux` session at Reboot of the Pi.
 This file is placed in `/home/pi/bin/` folder.

-### Executable Rights

-Give these scripts the executable rights using:

-	chmod +x incoming/incomingChecker bsl/bslChecker bin/createSession

 ### Session on Reboot

-Place `bin/createSession` in `crontab`:
+Place `bin/createSession.sh` in `crontab`:

 	nano crontab -e

 	## In the crontab file add:

-	@reboot /home/pi/bin/createSession
+	@reboot /home/pi/bin/createSession.sh

 ## TMUX Quick Help